-It seems that many employers believed that Twitter was a huge platform for job search (with 51% of employers posting their jobs on Twitter), when in fact most jobseekers expect to find jobs in LinkedIn and Facebook, and are more likely to apply for the job when they find it on Facebook or LinkedIn.
+It seems that many employers believed that Twitter was a huge platform for job search (with 51% of employers posting their jobs on Twitter), when in fact most job seekers expect to find jobs on LinkedIn and Facebook and are more likely to apply for the job when they find it on Facebook or LinkedIn.

 Here’s a breakdown of New Zealand’s current social platforms and how you should be using them in your job search:

 LinkedIn’s primary function is as a job board.
-And if they aren’t looking for work at the moment, then they will mostly likely using the platform to enhance their professional development and keep themselves open for new job opportunities in the future.
+And if they aren’t looking for work at the moment, then they will most likely use the platform to enhance their professional development and keep themselves open to new job opportunities in the future.

 Facebook is not only the second biggest platform employees use when they are looking for work – it’s also the biggest social media platform in the world.

 New Zealanders are also using Facebook very regularly.

 As of 2017, over 2.9 million New Zealanders had a profile – that’s around 61% of the population.
 Well over half of Kiwis use the platform every single day – making it one of the most effective tools to tap into from an employer's perspective.

 The average Kiwi logs into Facebook an average of 14 times a day.
 While they spend most of their time chatting with friends and socialising, rather than looking for jobs, try to tap into the actions Kiwis make on Facebook – their social behaviours and appeal to those movements.

 For example, we know they like to share and talk to friends, so make your job posts informal and sharable.
 It can also be a good idea to involve your employees in getting your job messaging out there – instead of from a company account to add to your personability.